I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_aer_bridge_descriptor.md

 A USHORT representation of the contents of the AER_ROOTPORT_DESCRIPTOR_FLAGS union.

-`Reserved`

-Reserved for system use.

-`SecondaryCapsAndControl`
+`UncorrectableErrorMask`

+The contents of the bridge's Uncorrectable Error Mask register.

+`UncorrectableErrorSeverity`

+The contents of the bridge's Uncorrectable Error Severity register.

+`CorrectableErrorMask`

+The contents of the bridge's Correctable Error Mask register.

+`AdvancedCapsAndControl`

-The contents of the bridge's Secondary Error Capabilities and Control register.
+The contents of the bridge's Advanced Error Capabilities and Control register.

 `SecondaryUncorrectableErrorMask`